Carol Burnett's Success and Achievements in Timeline

 In 2005, Carol Burnett received the Presidential Medal of Freedom, awarded to her by President George W. Bush.

-In 2013, Carol Burnett received the Mark Twain Prize for American Humor at the Kennedy Center, celebrated by friends and collaborators including Julie Andrews, Vicki Lawrence, and Tim Conway.
+In 2013, Carol Burnett received the Mark Twain Prize for American Humor at the Kennedy Center, honored by friends and collaborators.

 2013: Mark Twain Award

-In 2013, Vicki Lawrence gave a testimonial speech during her appearance at Carol Burnett's Mark Twain Award in Washington, D.C., highlighting their close friendship.
+In 2013, Vicki Lawrence acknowledged her close relationship with Carol Burnett in a testimonial speech during Burnett's Mark Twain Award ceremony in Washington, D.C.

 In 2019, Carol Burnett became the first recipient of the Carol Burnett Lifetime Achievement Award for Television, which was named in her honor.

-In 2019, the Golden Globes created an award in Carol Burnett's name, the Carol Burnett Award, for career achievement in television, and Burnett was announced as the first recipient.
+In 2019, the Golden Globes created an award in Carol Burnett's name, the Carol Burnett Award, for career achievement in television, and she was the first recipient.

 In 2024, at age 91, Carol Burnett became the oldest nominee for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series, for her work in Palm Royale.